Kruiser8/TTS-Alerts-And-Chat/README.md

 - *{gifter}* is the gifter of a Twitch sub
 - *{recipients}* is the comma-delimited list of viewers that are gifted subs when more than 1 sub is gifted to the channel

+## Banned Words

+### Banned Words Setting
+Choose whether to skip messages with banned words or replace the words.

+### Match Whole Words Only
+Enable this to match words in the banned.txt file exactly.
+If disabled (unchecked), partial words will be matched.
+As an example, if **fu** is a banned word and the message contains **fudge**, the message will get blocked if this setting is unchecked.
+This helps avoid trolls that combine words together.

+### Banned Word Replacement
+This field is used to replace banned words when found in messages if *Replace Banned Words* was selected as the **Banned Words Setting**.

+### Open banned.txt
+Edit this file to control what words or phrases are banned from TTS.
+Each banned word or phrase should be on its own line.

 ## Streamlabs Token

 ### Streamlabs Socket Token